-The University of Minnesota Open Access Publishing Fund is a joint project of the University Libraries and the Office of the Vice President for Research.
+The University of Minnesota Open Access Publishing Fund was a joint project of the University Libraries and the Office of the Vice President for Research.

 The following is the full text of the original proposal approved by the University Senate in 2012: